-Would the proposed residential project result in the removal of an impediment to growth such as the establishment of an essential public service or the provision of new access to an area?
+Would the construction of the proposed single-family residence result in the removal of an impediment to growth such as the establishment of an essential public service or the provision of new access to an area?

-As indicated previously, the proposed project is located in an area of the City where all of the essential public service and/or utilities and other features exist.
-Further, the existing public facilities and services, including police and fire protection services, sewer, water, and storm drainage facilities (as mitigated), and parks and recreational facilities, are adequate to serve the proposed Aerie project.
-Although the project includes the upsizing of the catch basin in Carnation Avenue near Ocean Boulevard, that facility is currently deficient and the upsizing is intended only to accommodate the existing development (including the proposed Aerie project) in the drainage area.
-This is due largely to the fact that the proposed use of the site will remain virtually the same (i.e., multiple-family residential).
-As a result, there would not be any

-Draft Environmental Impact Report Aerie PA 2005-196 - Newport Beach, CA March 2009 significant new demands that would result in the necessity to expand an existing service or create a new service, which would eliminate an existing impediment to growth.
+As indicated previously, the proposed project is located in an area of the City where all of the essential public services and/or utilities and other features exist.
+Further, the existing public facilities and services, including police and fire protection services, sewer, water, and storm drainage, and parks and recreational facilities, are adequate to serve the proposed Megonigal Residence.
+As a result, there would not be any significant new demands that would result in the necessity to expand an existing service or create a new service, which would eliminate an existing impediment to growth.

-Would the proposed residential project result in economic expansion or growth such as changes in the revenue base or employment expansion?
+Would the construction of the proposed single-family residence result in economic expansion or growth such as changes in the revenue base or employment expansion?

 Implementation of the proposed project will not result in any significant economic growth or expansion in either the City of Newport Beach, County of Orange or larger southern California region.
-Although a number of short-term, construction-related jobs would be created by the demolition of the existing structures and the demolition and construction of the proposed 8-unit project and docks, project implementation would not result in the creation of any long-term employment opportunities.
-The proposed project constitutes "in fill" development or redevelopment of a site that is currently developed.
-The proposed residential development would replace the existing uses at a lower density.
+Although a number of short-term, construction-related jobs would be created by the construction of the proposed single-family residence, the construction-related jobs would be extremely limited and would cease with completion of the construction.
+Furthermore, project implementation would not result in the creation of any long-term employment opportunities.
+The proposed project constitutes "in fill" development of a site that is currently vacant but on which development has been anticipated, as indicated by the Land Use Element designation and zoning classification adopted for the site.
+The proposed residential development would result in an increase of one dwelling unit within the City of Newport Beach, consistent with the adopted land use plans and policies of the City.
 Therefore, no significant growth-inducing impacts of the proposed project are anticipated.

-Would the proposed residential project result in the establishment of a precedent setting action such as an innovation, a radical change in zoning or a General Plan amendment approval?
+Would the construction of the proposed single-family residence result in the establishment of a precedent setting action such as an innovation, a radical change in zoning or a General Plan amendment approval?

-The applicant proposes an amendment to the Land Use Element of the Newport Beach General Plan and a matching amendment to the Coastal Land Use Plan land use designation so the entire site will have consistent designations.
-The designation of the 584 square-foot portion of the site will be changed to RM (Multiple-Unit Residential).
+The subject property is designated RS-D (Single-Unit Residential - Detached) and is zoned R-1 (Single-Family Residential).
+The applicant does not propose an amendment to the Land Use Element of the Newport Beach General Plan or to the Coastal Land Use Plan land use designation.
 The City's General Plan was updated in 2006.
-Although a change to the land use adopted for the site is proposed, that change would affect only 584 square feet of the property.
-Moreover, the project applicant is proposing a reduction in the intensity of development that is permitted on the site from approximately 9 residential dwelling units to only eight dwelling units.
 The proposed project is, therefore, consistent with the land use and intensity of development permitted by the long-range plans adopted for the project by the City of Newport Beach.
-Therefore, approval of the proposed amendments and other related discretionary actions that comprise project approval will not set a precedent in the use of the site.
+Therefore, approval of the proposed Modification Permit and Encroachment Permit that comprise project approval would not set a precedent in the use of the site.

-Would the proposed residential project result in development or encroachment in an isolated or adjacent area of open space, as opposed to an infill type of project in an area that is already largely developed?
+Would the construction of the proposed single-family residence result in development or encroachment in an isolated or adjacent area of open space, as opposed to an infill type of project in an area that is already largely developed?